JCSDA/jedi-docs/docs/learning/tutorials/level2/envar-mpas.rst

 This will generate plots of the background forecast (with suffix ``MPASBAK``), the analysis (with suffix ``MPASANA``), and the analysis increment (with suffix ``MPASAMB``) for the variable ``uReconstructZonal``, which is the zonal component of horizontal velocity at the center of MPAS mesh cells.
-Please see `Analysis Increments`_ for further information on the ``plot_inc.py`` script.
+Please see the :ref:`analysis-inc-diag-mpas` section of the mpas-jedi :doc:`Diagnostics <../../../inside/jedi-components/mpas-jedi/diagnostics>` documentation for further information on the ``plot_inc.py`` script.

 If you are using a Vagrant container, then you can view the files on your local system under the ``vagrant_data`` directory.